 Installing Sedge as Lawn

 As with any project, start with a well prepared space.
-Loosen the soil to at least 6 inches and then rake it free of rocks, roots and other debris.
+Loosen the soil to at least 6 inches (15 cm.) and then rake it free of rocks, roots, and other debris.

 Make sure you have superior drainage.
 Sedge plants can tolerate drought conditions but they prefer moderate moisture for best growth.
 What they really hate is wet feet.
 If necessary, work in some grit to help enhance drainage.

-Plant your sedge several inches apart to allow for growth.
+Plant your sedge several inches (8 cm.) apart to allow for growth.
 Rhizome spreading plants will fill in any gaps over time, while clumping forms can be installed a bit closer together.

-Mulch around the grasses and provide even moisture for at least the first 2 months.
+Mulch around the grasses and provide even moisture for at least the first two months.
 Thereafter, minimize water application by half.
-The plants don’t really need much nutrient addition but an annual spring fertilizing will get them off to a good growing season start.
+The plants don’t really need much nutrient addition, but an annual spring fertilizing will get them off to a good growing season start.

 Native sedge lawns need very little attention, as they are already adapted to live naturally in the region.
 Some hedges benefit by a haircut at the end of the season to allow new growth to come through the crown easily.